zulip/zulip/docs/production/postgres.md

-Postgres database details
+PostgreSQL database details
 =========================

-Starting with Zulip 3.0, Zulip supports using Postgres 10, 11, or 12,
+Starting with Zulip 3.0, Zulip supports using PostgreSQL 10, 11, or 12,
-defaulting to Postgres 12 for new installations.
+defaulting to PostgreSQL 12 for new installations.

-Previous versions of Zulip used whatever version of Postgres was included with the base operating system (E.g. Postgres 12 on Ubuntu Focal, 10 on Ubuntu Bionic, and 9.6 on Ubuntu Xenial).
-We recommend that installations currently using older Postgres releases [upgrade to Postgres 12][upgrade-postgres], as may drop support for older Postgres in a future release.
+Previous versions of Zulip used whatever version of PostgreSQL was included with the base operating system (E.g. PostgreSQL 12 on Ubuntu Focal, 10 on Ubuntu Bionic, and 9.6 on Ubuntu Xenial).
+We recommend that installations currently using older PostgreSQL releases [upgrade to PostgreSQL 12][upgrade-postgres], as may drop support for older PostgreSQL in a future release.

 [upgrade-postgres]: ../production/upgrade-or-modify.html#upgrading-postgresql

-#### Remote Postgres database
+#### Remote PostgreSQL database

-This is a bit annoying to set up, but you can configure Zulip to use a dedicated Postgres server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring Postgres certificate authentication (see http://www.postgresql.org/docs/9.1/static/ssl-tcp.html and http://www.postgresql.org/docs/9.1/static/libpq-ssl.html for
+This is a bit annoying to set up, but you can configure Zulip to use a dedicated PostgreSQL server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring PostgreSQL certificate authentication (see http://www.postgresql.org/docs/9.1/static/ssl-tcp.html and http://www.postgresql.org/docs/9.1/static/libpq-ssl.html for